yrutschle/sslh/README.md

 22 AND another port (e.g. 2222), and change the above rules accordingly.

+Also remember that iptables configuration and ip routes and rules won't be necessarily persisted after you reboot.
+Make sure to save them properly.
+For example in CentOS7, you would do `iptables-save > /etc/sysconfig/iptables`, and add both `ip` commands to your `/etc/rc.local`.

 FreeBSD:

 Given you have no firewall defined yet, you can use the following configuration